Plastic Culture

 As AI continues to evolve, it becomes ever more critical to develop a discerning eye and the critical thinking skills to navigate this landscape.
 The challenge lies not only in recognizing and resisting artificially manufactured trends and misinformation but also in leveraging AI’s potential responsibly to foster a more authentic and sustainable cultural and economic environment.

-Through our own inability to responsibly deal with the consequences of our actions, and to understand the natural progression of technological development, we are creating ideas, social movements, media, and art that are not authentic, and this is only accelerating.
+Through our own inability to responsibly deal with the consequences of our actions, and to understand the natural progression of technological development, we are creating ideas, social movements, media, and art that are not organic, and this is only accelerating.

 This pervasive artificiality, driven by both technological advancements and economic misalignments, underscores the urgent need for a return to genuine, value-driven creation and interaction.

-There are countless companies trying to sell you on a product or a lifestyle, there is endless media coming from mainstream institutions trying to sell you on the “current thing” and there are literal multi-national corporations and nation-states pouring millions of dollars into psychological warfare techniques against certain populations.
+There are countless companies trying to sell you a product or a lifestyle, there is endless media coming from mainstream institutions trying to sell you on the “current thing” and there are literal multi-national corporations and nation-states pouring millions of dollars into psychological warfare techniques against certain populations.

 We have also heard of the countless examples of foreign influence in our elections and our media by China and Russia.
 Whether for sowing social division, increasing support for foreign operations, or other economic purposes.